-However, landlords must provide habitable premises, so if you fear that there is asbestos in your building such as from a cracked ceiling or floor tile, then your landlord is responsible for fixing the conditions.
+However, landlords must provide habitable premises, so if you fear that there is asbestos in your building — such as from a cracked ceiling or floor tile — then your landlord is responsible for fixing the conditions.
 Your landlord will need to perform the necessary checks with an asbestos professional, send samples off to a lab, and repair or remove the product if it’s unstable.

-Abatement of Asbestos in Rental Properties
+Asbestos Abatement in Rental Properties

-Because of the asbestos in rental properties, many older buildings are now undergoing ‘asbestos abatement,’ which is the removal of known, unstable asbestos to prevent dangers down the line.
+Because of the asbestos in apartments and rentals, many older buildings are now undergoing asbestos abatement, which is the removal of known, unstable asbestos to prevent dangers down the line.
 This work is generally carried out in a controlled way to ensure the least amount of disruption and harm.

 What Should I Do if My Landlord Doesn’t Comply?

 Call your local environmental or housing agency to arrange temporary accommodation until the necessary work can be carried out.
-If your landlord does not agree to your terms and you are unable to move out of the property due to lease-agreements, you should seek legal advice.
+If your landlord does not agree to your terms and you are unable to move out of the property due to lease-agreements, you may want to consider seeking legal help.

-If you believe you’ve come into contact with asbestos through your rented living accommodation, and you believe this exposure may have caused an asbestos-related illness, you maybe be able to file a claim.
-Contact a qualified asbestos lawyer in your state for more information or call the Mesothelioma Cancer Network today at (888) 360-4215 for answers to your legal questions.
+If you believe you’ve come into contact with asbestos in your rented living accommodation, and you believe this exposure may have caused an asbestos-related illness, you may be eligible for financial compensation.